NishchalRavish/NishchalRavish/README.md

 I am a Data Scientist and Generative AI Engineer with 4+ years of experience delivering end-to-end AI solutions.
 Currently, I am engineering real-time GenAI fraud detection and multi-agent workflows at **BNY**.

+🟢 **Actively open to new full-time opportunities and freelance projects.**
 ---

 ### 💼 Services & Expertise